kxseven/axe/docs/content/user-guide/getaxe.md

 ## Get and Use AXE

-- From your commandline pull the latest AXE image
+- From your command line pull the latest AXE image

     ```console
     $ docker pull kxseven/axe:latest